InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 • Check with your laptop manufacturer for a donation program.

 You may be tempted to donate to libraries or nonprofits, especially if the computer is less than five years old.
 However, it’s better to donate to a refurbisher.
 Libraries and organizations have specific technology needs.
-Your old laptop, despite still working well, may not meet their specifications.
-But, it doesn't hurt to check if that's the route you want to try.
+Your old laptop, despite still working well, may not meet the specifications.
+But it doesn't hurt to check if that's the route you want to try.

 Cameras